alecrabbit/php-console-spinner/doc/usage.md

 ## <a name="usecases"></a> Use cases

-When to use spinner?
+When to use a spinner:

-- You have a long-running process (e.g. searching for a specific hashtag) and you want to show that it is still running.
+ - During long-running processes to visually indicate ongoing activity and reassure users that the operation is in progress.
-- Your application is waiting for an event.
+ - While your application is anticipating an event to provide a visual cue that the system is actively monitoring for the event.
+ - During software installation processes, the spinner can indicate that the installation is ongoing and the system is progressing with the setup.

 ## <a name="evl"></a> Usage with event loop - Asynchronous mode(default)